 What Is a Radiation Oncologist?

-Our team of radiation oncologists is part of a multi-disciplinary care team that includes medical and radiation oncologists, radiologists and interventional radiologists, surgical oncologists, reconstructive surgeons, pathologists, palliative care, genetic experts, highly experienced nurse navigators and other specialists.
+Radiation oncologists are part of a multi-disciplinary care team that includes medical oncologists, radiologists and interventional radiologists, surgical oncologists, reconstructive surgeons, pathologists, palliative care, genetic experts, highly experienced nurse navigators and other specialists.
 This team approach to care ensures that our patients receive the benefit of the team’s collective experience, which leads to higher quality care.